yunity-archive/foodsaving-setup/README.md

 ## Install system deps

-You must first install:
+In this section we will install the following dependencies:
 - python3.5 or greater/virtualenv
 - node/npm (should work with 0.12.x and 4.x)
-- postgresql >9.4
+- postgresql >=9.4
 - redis-server
 - elasticsearch